ritamrahman/VideoMergerPro/docs/DEVELOPER_GUIDE.md

-# 👨‍💻 Video Merger Pro - Developer Guide
+# 👨‍💻 Ultimate Video Merger - Developer Guide

-This documentation is intended for developers who wish to modify, debug, or extend the Video Merger Pro codebase.
+This documentation is intended for developers who wish to modify, debug, or extend the Ultimate Video Merger codebase.

 ## 🏗️ Project Architecture